lampmerchant/tashnotes/macintosh/adb/device_list.md

 # ADB Device List

-This is an obviously-incomplete list of known ADB devices and their identifying information (default address and default handler ID).
+This is an obviously-incomplete list of known ADB devices and their identifying information (default address and handler ID).

 ## License Dongles